farlee2121/DevEssentialsBlog/content/draft/2023-05-08-clarifying-event-storms-with-data-models.md

 ## Trickier examples - Cart Contents
-This example went pretty smoothly, but others revealed significant gaps in understanding.
+The previous example went pretty smoothly.
+But this wasn't the case for many examples from our explorations.
+Several data models revealed significant gaps in both the event storm and our shared understanding.

+### Cart Contents
-For example, cart contents
+For example, the cart contents model revealed a modeling gap.

 ```
 data CartContents = {